vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 _symbol_, you should separate the _size_ from the _symbol_ with the ASCII character `0x2` (STX, start of text).

+For non-numeric compression blocks, no STX character will be used to delimit the _size_ and the _symbol_.

 In python, you can add a STX character to a string with the escape sequence `\x02`.

-## Additional constraints
+## Assumptions and constraints

+ - You may assume that input to your programs will always be valid.
+   You do not need to write any error checking code.
- - You _must_ write your solution using Python 3 code.
+ - You *must* write your solution using Python 3 code.
    Yes, even if you don't know it.
 See the syntax primer.
- - You _cannot_ use the Internet!
+ - You *may not* use the Internet!
 Moderators will be spying on you to make sure you don't cheat!
  - Every 20 minutes there will be a rotation within your group.
 Make sure your teammates can pick up where you left off!
+There will be a total of two (2) rotations, so that you will work on each project for 20 minutes.

+\pagebreak

 ## Operating modes

 Your software will need to operate in two modes:

- 1. `c`: "compression"
+ 1. `c`: compression
- 2. `x`: "decompression"
+ 2. `x`: decompression

-In "compression" mode, your software will need to parse plain text files, encoding them as described by the algorithm above.
+In _compression_ mode, your software will need to parse plain text files, encoding them as described by the algorithm above.

-In "decompression" mode, your software will need to parse encoded text, and decode it to output the original plain text.
+In _decompression_ mode, your software will need to parse encoded text, and decode it to output the original plain text.

-Your program should be run like this for "compression" mode:
+Your program should be run like this for compression mode:

 ```
 ./rle.py c file.txt